Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

-Yordan Alvarez -- with a slugging percentage of .324 in his past 10 games (including no home runs) -- will be in action for the Houston Astros versus the Boston Red Sox, with James Paxton on the hill, on August 21 at 8:10 PM ET.
+Yordan Alvarez -- with a slugging percentage of .324 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Boston Red Sox, with Tanner Houck on the mound, on August 22 at 8:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with two RBI) against the Mariners.
+In his previous game he had a one-hit performance (1-for-4) against the Red Sox.

 Yordan Alvarez Game Info & Props vs. the Red Sox